 Lighthouse enthusiasts are quite familiar with the responsibilities of bygone lightkeepers.
 First and foremost, keepers were expected to maintain a good light each and every night, and during periods of poor visibility, ensure the fog signal was sounding its audible warning.
 Of course, maintaining the light station buildings in good condition was also a big […]

 The following letter was written by Ruth Corbett Farris, daughter of Little River Light Station keeper Willie Corbett.
 The letter was published in the December 1954 edition of the Maine Coast Fisherman.
 Bell Tower Moves Cutler, Maine – “Here is a picture for the lighthouse news,” writes Mrs. Glenn Farris of Cutler.
 “It was Hurricane […]

 The following letter was written by Frances Hallett, wife of Race Point Light Station keeper Osborne Earle Hallett (1945-1955).
 The letter was published in the September 1952 edition of the Maine Coast Fisherman.
 P’Town Light Joins Up Race Point Light, Provincetown – “We enjoy reading MCF Magazine,” says Mrs. Osborne Hallett, “especially the doings at […]

-Maine Open Lighthouse Day is an annual event attracting 15,000 to 18,000 visitors and offers them the rare opportunity to climb, experience and learn about over two dozen historic Maine lights.
+Maine Open Lighthouse Day is an annual event attracting 15,000 to 18,000 visitors and offers them the rare opportunity to climb, experience and learn about over two dozen historic Maine lighthouses.

 There is no finer way to celebrate National Lighthouse Day than by climbing a lighthouse and basking in the beauty and history that abounds at the venerable guardians of the sea.
-The public can do just that at Owls Head Lighthouse on August 7th from 11 am to 3 pm.
-Personnel from the United States […]
+The public is invited to do just that at Owls Head Lighthouse on August 7th from 10 am to 4 pm.
+American Lighthouse Foundation […]